-The laws and statutes surrounding an Invokana case are similar to those of any other products liability suit.
+The laws and statutes surrounding an Invokana case are similar to those of any other product liability suit.
 Some basic instructions on these lawsuits are spelled out in 735 ILCS 5/2-2106 including the following:

-- “product” means any tangible object or goods distributed in commerce, including any service provided in connection with the product.
+- "Product" means any tangible object or goods distributed in commerce, including any service provided in connection with the product.
 Where the term "product unit" is used, it refers to a single item or unit of a product.

 Obviously, in these circumstances, the "product" is Invokana; the "seller" is Janssen, Johnson & Johnson, or another member on the supply chain; and the "product liability action" would be your lawsuit against one of the sellers.